osisoft/OMF-Developer-Companion-Guide/docs/OMF_Container_msg.rst

   %ProgramData%\OSIsoft\Tau\Relay.ConnectorHost

 When creating a container from the type which has version property set to a value other than the default value of 1.0.0.0, you must specify the same version to the ``typeversion`` property of the container.
-Otherwise, the default default ``typeversion`` of 1.0.0.0 is assumed.
+Otherwise, the default ``typeversion`` of 1.0.0.0 is assumed.